Understanding Radon Risks in Calgary Homes

 Professional Testing

 For more reliable results, hiring a professional radon tester is recommended.
-These experts utilize advanced equipment and provide thorough assessments of your home’s radon levels.
-Professional testing is particularly beneficial for larger homes or those with intricate ventilation systems, often costing between $150 and $300.
+These experts utilize advanced equipment and provide thorough assessments.
+Professional testing is especially beneficial for larger homes or those with intricate ventilation systems and often costs between $150 and $300.

 Understanding Mitigation Systems

 If your radon test results reveal elevated levels, it's crucial to install a radon mitigation system.
-These systems are designed to reduce radon concentrations to safer levels, fostering a healthier living environment.
+These systems help reduce radon concentrations to safer levels, fostering a healthier living environment.

 Types of Mitigation Systems

-1. Sub-slab Depressurization: This common method involves using a fan to create negative pressure below the foundation, which prevents radon from entering the home.
-Studies show this system can reduce radon levels by 99% when properly installed.
+Sub-slab Depressurization: This common method uses a fan to create negative pressure below the foundation, preventing radon from entering the home.
+Studies show that this system can reduce radon levels by 99% when properly installed.

-3. Ventilation Systems: Enhancing ventilation in your home can help reduce radon levels, although this method may be less effective than depressurization systems alone.
+Ventilation Systems: Improving ventilation can help reduce radon levels, although this method may be less effective than depressurization systems alone.

 The Importance of Regular Testing

 Radon levels can change over time, influenced by environmental conditions and your home's usage.
 Homeowners in Calgary should conduct regular radon testing every two years or after major renovations.
-This practice helps ensure ongoing safety and keeps you informed about your living environment.
+This practice ensures ongoing safety and keeps you informed about your living environment.

 When to Seek Professional Help